-Institute for Regional and International Studies
+Institute for Regional and International Studies (IRIS)

 Institute for Regional and International Studies (IRIS) is a National Resource Center for International Studies funded by the U.S. Department of Education.
 IRIS also comprises and provides coordination and administrative support for Wisconsin’s eight area studies centers, six of which are area National Resource Centers, and for the undergraduate International Studies Major of the College of Letters and Science.